jenkins-x-plugins/jx-release-version/README.md

 ## Examples

-- If your project is new or has no existing git tags then running `semver-release-version` will return a default version of `0.0.1`
+- If your project is new or has no existing git tags then running `jx-release-version` will return a default version of `0.0.1`

-- If your latest git tag is `1.2.3` and you Makefile or pom.xml is `1.2.0-SNAPSHOT` then `semver-release-version` will return `1.2.4`
+- If your latest git tag is `1.2.3` and you Makefile or pom.xml is `1.2.0-SNAPSHOT` then `jx-release-version` will return `1.2.4`

-- If your latest git tag is `1.2.3` and your Makefile or pom.xml is `2.0.0` then `semver-release-version` will return `2.0.0`
+- If your latest git tag is `1.2.3` and your Makefile or pom.xml is `2.0.0` then `jx-release-version` will return `2.0.0`

 ## Example Makefile